Incident: Hurricane Maria

 Supplemental Nutrition Assistance Program

 - On Oct.
 31, 2017, FNS approved the Virgin Islands Department of Human Services' (VIDHS) request to operate a Disaster Supplemental Nutrition Assistance Program (D-SNAP) in the districts of St. Croix, St. John, and St. Thomas (which includes Water Island) in response to the combined impact of Hurricanes Irma and Maria.
 VIDHS accepted D-SNAP applications in St. Croix, St. John, and St. Thomas from Monday, November 6, through Thursday, November 9, and resumed on Monday, November 13, through Wednesday, November 18.
 The hours of operation for all application sites was from 7am – 6pm.
-VIDHS certified eligible households for 2 months, and issue the maximum allotment for the household’s size based on FNS’ Fiscal Year (FY) 2018 Disaster Gross Income Limits.
-Only households that resided in the 3 approved districts on September 6 or September 20, 2017, as applicable, were eligible.
+VIDHS certified eligible households for 2 months, and issue the maximum allotment for the household’s size based on FNS’ fiscal year (FY) 2018 Disaster Gross Income Limits.
+Only households that resided in the 3 approved districts on Sept.
+6 or Sept.
+20, 2017, as applicable, were eligible.
 VIDHS had the option to automatically issue disaster supplements to all ongoing SNAP households in the approved areas for the months of October and November 2018.
 Ongoing SNAP households already receiving the maximum monthly SNAP allotment for their household size were not eligible for disaster supplements.
 No household were eligible to receive more than the maximum monthly allotment for their household size.

 Child Nutrition Programs